 A very major positive outcome was identified for the Housing objective with further moderate to major positive impacts suggested for the Social, Environment, Biodiversity & GI, Landscape & Townscape, Transport and Employment objectives.
-Moderate positive outcomes were predicted for the Health Crime, Innovation and Economic Structure objectives, with a minor positive impact for the Heritage objective.
-Moderately negative effects were predicted against the Waste and Energy & Climate Change objectives, with a minor negative impact also predicted against the Natural Resources & flooding.
+Moderate positive outcomes were predicted for the Health Crime, Innovation and Economic Structure objectives, with a minor positive impact for the Heritage objective against the Waste and Energy & Climate Change objectives, with a minor negative impact also predicted against the Natural Resources & flooding.
 Mitigation measures have been suggested for possible negative outcomes.